douglashill/KeyboardKit/README.md

 This project is in its early stages, and is under active development.
 So far these components are available:

 - `KeyboardTableView`: A `UITableView` subclass that supports navigation and selection using arrow keys and space or return.
-- `KeyboardScrollView`: A `UIScrollView` subclass that supports scrolling using arrow keys, option + arrow keys, cmd + arrow keys, space, page up, page down, home and end.
+- `KeyboardScrollView`: A `UIScrollView` subclass that supports scrolling using arrow keys, opt + arrow keys, cmd + arrow keys, space, page up, page down, home and end.
 It also supports zooming using cmd + 0/−/+.
 - `KeyboardTextView`: A `UITextView` subclass that supports find next (cmd + G), find previous (cmd + shift + G), use selection for find (cmd + E), and jump to selection (cmd + J).
 - `KeyboardNavigationController`: a `UINavigationController` subclass that supports going back (cmd + left) and triggering the actions of the bar button items in the navigation bar and toolbar if they are instances of `KeyboardBarButtonItem`.
 Default key equivalents are provided for most system bar button items.
 - `KeyboardTabBarController`: A `UITabBarController` subclass that supports navigating between tabs using cmd + 1, cmd + 2 etc.